endangereddataweek/endangereddataweek.org/_events/2018-02-26-public-data-stories.md

 category: 2018
 ---

 To participate, complete a public data stories sign.
-Take a photo with your sign and tweet it with the tag #endangereddataweek
+Take a photo with your sign and tweet it with the tag #endangereddata

 You are free to alter or remix the signs - they are licensed CC0.
 The signs are available here: https://github.com/endangereddataweek/resources/tree/master/media/public-data-stories-kit